hatsh3p/what-is-my-age/README.md

 # Challenges
 I broke this project into smaller pieces by creating many classes.
 However, the overall design is clunky.
-If I had more timem I would have rewrote the classes that do the most heavy lifting in this program:
+If I had more time I would have rewrote the classes that do the most heavy lifting in this program:
 AgePredictor, CommandLineInterface, and Configuration.

 # Complexity